he3-app/documents/docs/guide/index.md

 Once you are finished developing the tool, you can publish it to the He3 Store.

+> Before publishing, He3 can also automatically help you handle the internationalization of metadata.
+Refer to [Internationalization](./advance/i18n.md)

 You can publish tool by running the following command.

 ```shell